olehsubotin/olehsubotin/README.md

 ###

-<p align="left">🚀 Quick MVPs, gather feedback, adapt, and decide.
-Building to learn and improve continuously.</p>
+<p align="left">🚀 I believe in building quickly, learning constantly, and refining continuously.
+Starting with small, actionable MVPs, gathering user feedback, and evolving the product is how I ensure value and quality in everything I create.</p>